Edgeless Lab / Pen Plotter Autoresearch FILED 2026·04·07

 Each cycle, an autoresearch loop audits every factory, identifies the single weakest metric across the catalog, edits the corresponding generator, regenerates a thousand new variants, scores them on six algorithmic axes and five vision‑model judges, and either commits the change or reverts.

 The loop has been running since the third week of March 2026.
-Twenty‑two factories, twenty‑one thousand seven hundred and seventy pieces — including four new color dot factories and five language‑model judges.
+Forty factories, thirty‑seven thousand five hundred and seventy‑one pieces — spanning color dot factories, botanical gardens after Zancan, watercolor polygon deformation after Tyler Hobbs, Fidenza‑style hatched softshapes, and Owen Jones Islamic geometric knotwork.
 Most of them are forgettable.
 A few hundred are extraordinary.
 And then there are the grey rectangles — pieces the algorithms loved and the human eye refused.

 Two pieces.